QuickBooks Blog

 Audit Log

-3. In the Event column, select the account hyperlink.
-This takes you to the Account screen.
+3. In the Event column, select the account hyperlink, which will take you to the account screen

 Related Articles